Lyusko/AstroCall/README.md

-  #AstroCall
+# AstroCall
-A landing page for a social media app!
+A landing page for a social media app.